almotasim90/DPI/Setup_EveBox.md

 **Note** EveBox now has a single IP Address report feature, by clicking into any event, there is a small arrow beside the ip address, by clicking that arrow you can find a single IP report of that single IP address.

-For more information about EveBox, you can visit there [GitHub page](https://github.com/jasonish/evebox).
+For more information about EveBox, you can visit this [GitHub page](https://github.com/jasonish/evebox).